Skip to main content

 XAUUSD Technical Outlook: Navigating the NFP Storm

-As we approach the release of the U.S. Non-Farm Payrolls (NFP) report tomorrow, the gold market is at a critical technical crossroads.
-Looking at the H4 chart, the price action has formed a classic recovery structure following a significant downtrend.
-We have successfully established a solid base around the $4,334 support zone (the lower green box) and are currently testing the strength of the immediate resistance near $4,577–$4,600 (the upper green box).
-Technical Analysis Breakdown The purple ascending trendline in the image shows a steady series of higher lows, suggesting that buyers are slowly regaining control.
-The price has recently broken above the upper green resistance zone, currently sitting near $4,679.
-This "break and retest" behavior is a bullish signal, but with NFP looming, technical patterns often face "fakeouts" due to extreme liquidity and high-frequency trading.
-Resistance: The immediate target for bulls is the $4,820 level.
-If the NFP data c...
+As we approach the release of the highly anticipated U.S. Non-Farm Payrolls (NFP) report tomorrow, the gold market (XAUUSD) finds itself positioning at a critical technical crossroads.
+Looking closely at the 4-hour (H4) chart, the macro price action has successfully formed a classic recovery structure following a prolonged, aggressive downtrend.
+Market participants have established a rock-solid structural base around the $4,334 support zone (represented visually by the lower green box on the terminal).
+Price action is currently actively testing the structural strength of the immediate resistance band situated near the $4,577–$4,600 horizontal handle (the upper green box).
+1. Technical Analysis Breakdown & Structural Geometry The underlying market geometry reveals a distinct shift in order flow.
+The purple ascending trendline plotted across the recent swing lows highlights a steady, mechanical series of higher lows.
+This technical behavior strongly suggests that institutiona...